lightning/bolts/04-onion-routing.md

      `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

+   * `flags0`: A bitfield of various bit flags.
+     In keeping with "It's OK to be odd", odd-indexed bits (1, 3, 5, 7) can be safely ignored by the receiver if set.
+     The receiver MUST fail the HTLC if an undefined even-indexed bit is set.

+     The bits of this field are defined as below:

+     * Bit 0: `incomplete_payment` atomic multipath payment.
+       Can only be set if the receiver is the final node (i.e. `HMAC` == 0).
+       See section "Base Atomic Multipath Payments".

    * `padding`: This field is for future use and also for ensuring that future non-0-`realm` `per_hop`s won't change the overall `hops_data` size.
+     The bytes of this field MUST be set to 0;
+     future uses may set some bytes to non-zero.

 When forwarding HTLCs, nodes MUST construct the outgoing HTLC as specified within `per_hop` above; otherwise, deviation from the specified HTLC parameters